 While the leaves of catnip can be picked all through the summer, they have a comparatively gentle flavour if you collect the leaves prior to the flowering season of the plants.
 Ideally, the leaves should be picked early morning soon after the dew has disappeared.

 If you wish to dry and store the catnip plants for future use, you need to harvest the entire stems along with the young leaves and flowering heads.
 You should cut the stem leaving about two inches (5 cm) from the ground and dangle them upturned in a shaded place.
 When the plants have dried out, remove the dry leaves and crush them before storing them in sealed containers.
 Ensure that you place the containers in a place away from light.

-Shred the plant and put the pieces in Pyrex bowl and add hot water to it.
+Shred the herb and put the pieces in Pyrex bowl and add hot water to it.
 Allow the herb to infuse and cool for about 10 minutes.
 Subsequently, filter the liquid.
 Use the entire infusion to fill the enema bulb many times (according to the usual method).
 If the child is below two years of age, use just one-fourth of the infusion.
 Using this herbal formula helps to cure colic, migraines, fever as well as spasm of the entire network of blood vessels and nerves (plexus).

 You may strew catmint leaves at all places which are disturbed by rodents or where ever they may exist in your house - in fact, this herb has been traditionally used in the form of a rat repellent.
 Placing bunches of catnip plants in the duck and hen houses is also said to discourage rats to visit those places.